-Swirl colorful chocolates together to create beautiful handmade Chocolate Sea Shells.
-They will add a wonderful realistic look to your beach themed cakes, cupcakes, and treats.
+Swirl colorful chocolates together to create beautiful handmade Chocolate Shells.
+They will add a wonderful realistic look to your beach-themed cakes, cupcakes, and treats.

-I chose to use the Candy Melts because I only had a few sea shell candy molds to work with.
-I knew I would need to have a way to keep my colored chocolate melted all afternoon while I made hundreds of shells.
-By using the confectionery coating, I could melt small bowls of it, and keep them warm for hours by setting them in a water bath in an electric skillet.
+I chose to use the Candy Melts (also known as compound chocolate, confectionery coating, melting wafers, and almond bark) because I only had a few sea shell candy molds to work with and I needed to keep the chocolate melted while I worked.
+I can keep candy melts melted all day in a water bath in an electric skillet.
+Plus they come in colors.

 You can use either a disposable pastry bag or a squeeze bottle to make the shells.
 In this example, I used the bag.